 Duke Energy Solar Energy Rebate (Ends January 2023)

 Duke Energy currently offers a rebate program for customers of both Duke Energy Carolinas and Duke Energy Progress.
 Residential and commercial customers alike are eligible for the rebate.
 For the years of 2018 - 2022 Duke Energy has set aside a total of 20MW (megawatts) worth of rebates to be issued on a first come first serve bases.
 To read the Duke Energy announcement Click Here.

-Duke Energy recently announced changes to the rebate program.
-Now with a random selection process, rebate applicants are no longer in a time sensitive position to race and get their form submitted.
+Duke Energy has changed the rebate program selection process to random selection process, rebate applicants are no longer in a time sensitive position to race and get their form submitted.
 More information can be found on Duke Energy's website.
 Duke Energy's new random selection method provides applicants with a seven day window to submit their online application.

 How Much Can I Save?

 The rebate is different for different customers.
 Below are the rates Duke Energy has provided:

 - Residential customers: 40 cents per watt or $4,000 rebate maximum

 - For residential installations, a 10kW solar energy system receives the maximum rebate amount